 The McGregor Institute plans several aspects of its courses and practicals around the number of people registered.
 For this reason, we have established the following policy regarding cancellations.

 EMT and Advanced EMT Courses

-Those registrants who cancel 14 or more days prior to the start of class will be issued a full refund, minus a $25 administrative fee.
-Cancellations made within 14 days will be charged the $250 deposit.
-No refunds are available once the course begins.
+Registrants who cancel 14 or less days prior to the start of class will be issued a full refund, minus a $100 administrative fee.

 Those registrants who cancel 14 or more days prior to the practical date will be issued a full refund, minus a $25 administrative fee.
 No refunds are available with 14 days of the practical.